conwayjw97/Packing-Lines/README.md

     diag = Vectors start along diagonals of the grid (this ignores the vectors param)

+- fill: [true, false]

+    Toggle whether to create cleanup vectors to fill the still empty spaces once all the initial vectors have traversed the grid

 - loop: [true, false]

     Toggle animation looping